pivorodrigues/devopstips/acsa.md

 - You will need to set up access in IAM.

 - Commands themselves are not in the exam, but some basic commands will be useful to know for real life.

+#

+**Identity Access Management Roles LAB - Exam Tips**

+- Roles are more secure than storing your access key and secret access key on individual EC2 instances.

+- Roles are easier to manage.

+- Roles can be assigned to an EC2 instance after it is created using both the console and command line.

+- Roles are universal - you can use them in any region.

+#

+**Using Boot Strap Scripts LAB - Exam Tips**